 THEY'RE TRYING TO PUSH US OUT

-But, if you don't like it—and who apart from landlords does?—there are plenty of other options for you.
+But, if you don't like it – and who apart from landlords does? – there are plenty of other options for you.
 Like Birmingham.
 Or Berkshire.
-Places with entirely different identities, accents, neighborhoods, and values; places that are further away than Manchester is from Liverpool, yet are destined to become our new Hitchins and Guilfords as commutability is pushed further and further away from Charing Cross.
+Places with entirely different identities, accents, neighbourhoods and values; places that are further away than Manchester is from Liverpool, yet are destined to become our new Hitchins and Guilfords as commutability is pushed further and further away from Charing Cross.

 THE CELEBRITIES ARE ALRIGHT, THOUGH

-They live lives of achievable glamor, lives that make us jealous even though we often end up at the same parties.
-They get PPQ jeans for free, they have Uber Exec accounts, and they do boardroom cocaine.
-They exist as paragons of a better world that's only just beyond us, sprawled across the pages of our lives, pretending to be lesbians and dropping bags of racketon the same pavements we walk on.
+They live lives of achievable glamour, lives that make us jealous even though we often end up at the same parties.
+They get PPQ jeans for free, they have Uber Exec accounts and they do boardroom cocaine.
+They exist as paragons of a better world that's only just beyond us, sprawled across the pages of our lives, pretending to be lesbians and dropping bags of racket on the same pavements we walk on.
 The message is simple: they are shit, but we are shitter.

 Yep, that still happens.

 YOU CAN'T GET A FOSTER'S ANYWHERE ANY MORE